JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/semantic-extraction-algorithms.md

 ### Hierarchical Information Architecture

-The semantic blueprint employs a multi-layered JSON structure that balances compression efficiency with regeneration fidelity:
+The semantic blueprint employs a multi-layered structure combining human-readable JSON descriptions with embedded vector representations that balances compression efficiency with regeneration fidelity while enabling mathematical semantic operations:

 #### Global Context Layer

 **Narrative Metadata Structure**
 The top-level JSON contains overarching information that informs all regeneration decisions:

-**Work Identity and Context** includes title, genre, cultural origin, historical period, and thematic elements that establish the foundational context for all scene interpretation and regeneration.
+**Work Identity and Context** includes title, genre, cultural origin, historical period, and thematic elements with embedded global semantic vectors that establish the foundational context for all scene interpretation and regeneration.

-**Character Registry** maintains the master list of all characters with their core identity profiles, relationship networks, and development arcs that ensure consistency across all scenes.
+**Character Registry** maintains the master list of all characters with their core identity profiles, relationship networks, development arcs, and character identity vectors that ensure consistency across all scenes through mathematical similarity validation.

-**Location and Setting Registry** catalogs all environments with their distinctive characteristics, cultural contexts, and atmospheric elements that maintain setting consistency.
+**Location and Setting Registry** catalogs all environments with their distinctive characteristics, cultural contexts, atmospheric elements, and spatial semantic vectors that maintain setting consistency and enable cultural adaptation.

-**Narrative Structure Map** outlines the overall story architecture, dramatic progression, and thematic development that guides scene-level regeneration decisions.
+**Narrative Structure Map** outlines the overall story architecture, dramatic progression, thematic development, and narrative progression vectors that guide scene-level regeneration decisions and enable mathematical story coherence validation.

 #### Scene-Level Structure

 **Individual Scene JSON Architecture**
 Each scene is represented as a structured JSON object containing multiple information layers:

-**Temporal and Contextual Metadata** includes scene timing, location references, character presence, and narrative function within the overall story structure.
+**Temporal and Contextual Metadata** includes scene timing, location references, character presence, narrative function, and temporal progression vectors within the overall story structure.

-**Visual Composition Data** captures camera work, lighting, visual style, and compositional elements that establish the visual storytelling approach for regeneration.
+**Visual Composition Data** captures camera work, lighting, visual style, compositional elements, and visual semantic vectors that establish the visual storytelling approach for regeneration and enable style transfer operations.

-**Character Interaction Data** details character actions, dialogue, emotional states, and relationship dynamics that drive the narrative content of the scene.
+**Character Interaction Data** details character actions, dialogue, emotional states, relationship dynamics, and character state vectors that drive the narrative content of the scene and enable consistency validation.

-**Audio and Atmospheric Data** includes dialogue content, music cues, sound effects, and ambient audio that create the complete sensory experience of the scene.
+**Audio and Atmospheric Data** includes dialogue content, music cues, sound effects, ambient audio, and audio semantic vectors that create the complete sensory experience of the scene and enable cross-modal adaptation.

 #### Micro-Level Detail Structure